17 Jul 2017

 Not an essential book to read if someone is more interested in the Chalet School and its current students; equally it would be an odd one to read if not familiar with the earlier books.
 Many incidents are referred to, as the ‘old girls’ meet and chat; but without at least some idea of who they all were in previous books, it would be rather confusing as there are so many people involved.

 However, I enjoyed it very much.
-It was quite a difficult book to find second-hand for some years, but has been re-printed in recent years by the excellent 'Girls Gone By' publishers.
+It has been quite a difficult book to find second-hand for some years, despite being re-printed in recent years by the excellent 'Girls Gone By' publishers.

 Review copyright 2017 Sue's Book Reviews